sven-hash/docs/docs/quickstart/socks5.md

 After completing the steps above, your socks5client will be listening on `localhost:1080` ready to proxy traffic to your Network Requester.

-These are two examples of connecting applications to your local socks5 proxy, and forward your traffic through the mixnet.

 You can always try out other apps, such as Signal, Telegram, or desktop crypto wallets.
 When trying to connect your app, generally the proxy settings are found in `settings->advanced` or `settings->connection`.

 Here is an example of setting the proxy connecting in Blockstream Green: